fredrik9000/TodoList_iOS/README.md

 - Set a priority level for each task (low, medium, high)
 - Dark mode support

+I have also written the same app with SwiftUI: [iOS Todo List](https://github.com/fredrik9000/TodoList_SwiftUI)

-I have a more complete version for Android with geofencing, searching and undo functionality: [Android Todo List](https://github.com/fredrik9000/TodoList_Android)
+I have a more complex version for Android with geofencing, searching and undo functionality: [Android Todo List](https://github.com/fredrik9000/TodoList_Android)

 ## Screenshots